Imagen dinámica

 Get ready to delve into the world of the famous “Mighty Mouse” and the 3D glasses that caused a sensation in the 1950s.
 From its humble beginnings to its explosive success and inevitable decline, this story will take you through the ups and downs of one of the most exciting innovations in comic book history.
 Join us on this three-dimensional journey!

-The Birth of a Revolutionary Idea: How Did It All Begin?
+The Birth of a Revolutionary Idea: The Spark That Ignited the Imagination

 In the vast universe of comics, few names resonate as strongly as Joe Kubert’s.
 Recognized for his extraordinary work on Sgt.
 Rock, Hawkman, Tarzan, and Tor, Kubert not only left an indelible mark as an exceptional artist but also became a pioneer in teaching sequential art.
 His educational legacy culminated in the creation of The Joe Kubert School of Cartoon and Graphic Art, an institution that has trained generations of artists.